Oxygen isotope ratio cycle

-Oxygen isotope ratio cycles are cyclical variations in the ratio of the abundance of oxygen with an atomic mass of 18 to the abundance of oxygen with an atomic mass of 16 present in some substances, such as polar ice or calcite in ocean core samples, measured with the isotope fractionation.
+Oxygen isotope ratio cycles are cyclical variations in the ratio of the abundance of oxygen with a mass number of 18 to the abundance of oxygen with a mass number of 16 present in some substances, such as polar ice or calcite in ocean core samples, measured with the isotope fractionation.
 The ratio is linked to ancient ocean temperature which in turn reflects ancient climate.
 Cycles in the ratio mirror climate changes in the geological history of Earth.